Imatest saved settings (INI files)

 Import/Merge INI file merges a file into imatest-v2.ini, overwriting lines in imatest-v2.ini contained in the merge file, but not affecting other lines.
 This method is often used with Custom icons, described below.

 Scan & repair INI file is run when a corrupted INI file is detected (it rarely needs to be started from the Dropdown).
-INI files sometimes get corrupted when file names contain non-Latin characters.
+Prior to Imatest 4.2 INI files sometimes get corrupted when file names contain non-Latin characters.
 We’ve seen it with Chinese, Japanese, Hebrew, and Korean, and we’ve attempted to fix it by converting INI files to UTF-8 encoding, but it still sometimes happens.)
 See Troubleshooting— Corrupted INI file for details.

 Reset defaults (all) deletes and recreates imatest-v2.ini.
 All saved settings are lost.
 This is the last resort in the case of errors: it’s usually better to delete the contents of the section corresponding to a module that won’t run, using the editor described below.